 Episode archive for old show

-You can also listen to the old podcasts on YouTube: Sports Ethicist Channel
+The Rockford College Radio site is no longer active, so you can only listen to the old podcasts on YouTube: Sports Ethicist Channel

 Episode One: What is Sport?

 In this episode, Professors Shawn Klein and Mike Perry try to answer the question of what sport is.
 Everyone agrees that football and baseball are sports, but what about figure skating, cheerleading, competitive eating, or the WWE?
 How essential is competition or physical abilities to our understanding of sports?
 Is it even important to know what the definition of sport is?
 Klein and Perry also discuss the difference between play, games, and sport.